-If the allegations do not constitute a First-Level Offense, the Title IX Coordinator will dismiss the complaint for purposes of the Title IX grievance process, but also should nevertheless determine what, if any, offenses under this Policy or any other College policies that may also apply to the Respondent may be charged.
+If the allegations do not constitute a First-Level Offense, the Title IX Coordinator will dismiss the complaint for purposes of the Title IX grievance process, but also should nevertheless determine what, if any, offenses under this Policy may be charged.
 In so doing, the Title IX Coordinator should evaluate the allegations in the formal complaint and all reasonable inferences therefrom in a light most favorable to the Complainant.
 If the Title IX Coordinator determines that the Complaint should be investigated and then transferred to another conduct proceeding for adjudication in accordance with the procedures of that body after investigation as set forth in Section X because the allegations do not contain misconduct that comprises a First-Level Offense then the Title IX Coordinator shall set forth the reasons for that decision in writing to the Complainant.

-That writing shall contain the basis for the Title IX Coordinator's decision along with a list of any other charged misconduct under this Policy or any other College policies that may also apply to the Respondent that will be investigated before transfer to the correct conduct board for adjudication of a determination of responsibility and sanction, if any.
+That writing shall contain the basis for the Title IX Coordinator's decision along with a list of any other charged misconduct under this Policy that will be investigated before transfer to the correct conduct board for adjudication of a determination of responsibility and sanction, if any.
 The definitions set forth in Section III of this Policy apply and shall govern any other conduct proceeding.